-In all major cities, there is an ongoing need for more separation of freight and passenger trains.
+2.3 In all major cities, there is an ongoing need for more separation of freight and passenger trains.

-- 3. The growth of light rail in Australia is of note.
+3. The growth of light rail in Australia is of note.
 This includes the Gold Coast with patronage far exceeding expectations when Stage 1 was opened in July 2014 and Stage 2 was opened in early 2018.
-The BITRE Yearbook 2019: Australian Infrastructure Statistics, Statistical Report, notes, inter alia (Table T 5.5b Public transit patronage on heavy rail, Australian mainland state capital cities) that in 2017-18, there were 235.4 million passenger movements; also in in 2003-04, there were 149.7 million passenger movements; an increase of about 57 per cent, that far exceeds population growth. - 4.
-The 2019 BITRE Infrastructure Statistics Yearbook notes that the urban rail passenger task for the five mainland state capitals grew from 11.6 billion pass.km (bpkm) in 2009-2010 to 14.4 bpkm in 2018-19; a solid growth of 24pc.
+The BITRE Yearbook 2010: Australian Infrastructure Statistics, Statistical Report, notes, inter alia (Table T 5.5b Public transit patronage on heavy rail, Australian mainland state capital cities) that in 2018-19, there were 236.8 million passenger movements (including 10.75m for the Gold Coast; also in in 2003-04, there were 149.7 million passenger movements; an increase of about 57 per cent, that far exceeds population growth.

+4. The 2020 BITRE Infrastructure Statistics Yearbook (Table 3.3i) notes that the urban rail passenger task for (the five) mainland state capitals grew from 11.6 billion pass.km (bpkm) in 2009-2010 to 14.42 bpkm in 2018-19; a solid growth of 24pc.